danreilly/quanet_hdl/README.md

 quanet_hdl/nucrypt_boot_objs/BOOT.BIN

-Copy this to the /boot partition of your SD card and name it system.dtb
+Copy this to the /boot partition of your SD card and name it system.dtb (not devicetree.dtb)

 quanet_hdl/nucrypt_boot_objs/zynqmp-zcu106-fmcdaq3.dtb